Outstanding Student Experiences Lead to Career Success

 The Baker Organizational Observation for Knowledge program affects student learning by expanding the basic internship.
 Students research the history, mission, structure, products and services, finances, and management of the company, and then give presentations and compete for cash prizes.

-“As we continue developing the BOOK program, it is becoming an integral part of Baker’s experiential learning,” says Dr. Kevin McCarthy, chair of the Department of Business and Economics.
+“As we continue developing the BOOK program, it is becoming an integral part of Baker’s experiential learning,” says Dr. Kevin McCarthy, professor emeritus of business and economics.
 “An internship alone no longer distinguishes a college graduate from other job candidates.
 However, the BOOK program does have that potential.”

 Student Experience